loganathan-sekaran/QuickSaveAlias/README.md

 ````

 Hint: You can copy the file to home directory and make the file hidden by prefixing by period and then install as below
+Note: This can be placed elsewhere also if required.
+Please alter the above installation command appropriately.

 ````
 # Install QuickSaveAlias for the session
 [ -e ~/.quicksavealias.sh ] && source ~/.quicksavealias.sh -install
 ````

-And then source that file (~/.bashrc or ~/.bash-profile) or re-login to use QuickSaveAlias.
+* And then source that file (~/.bashrc or ~/.bash-profile) or re-login to use QuickSaveAlias.

 Quick-Installation:
 -------------------